- 1 Aetiology

 There are four main types of imaging that are typically considered:

-- Abdominal USS – typically the first line imaging in suspected chronic pancreatitis.
+- Abdominal USS – typically the first line imaging in suspected chronic pancreatitis

-- CT scan – may be performed following ultrasound if required, demonstrating pancreatic calcification or pseudocyst formation.
+- CT abdomen-pelvis scan – may be performed following ultrasound if required, demonstrating pancreatic calcification or pseudocyst formation.

 - Magnetic resonance cholangiopancreatography (MRCP) – will identify the presence of biliary obstruction and assess the pancreatic duct.
-A normal appearance of the pancreas on imaging does not however exclude chronic pancreatitis.
+A normal appearance of the pancreas on imaging does not however exclude chronic pancreatitis*

 - Endoscopic retrograde cholangiopancreatography (ERCP) – is a more accurate way of eliciting the anatomy of the pancreatic duct and also has the advantage of being combined with intervention, e.g. dilatation for any strictures present.*

-MRCP or ERCP can be combined with administration of intravenous secretin, causing the pancreas to produce a bicarbonate rich fluid.
-This may reveal a pancreatic duct stricture which may not otherwise have been evident – and is therefore more accurate than standard MRCP/ERCP for detecting small-duct disease.
+*MRCP or ERCP can be combined with administration of intravenous secretin, causing the pancreas to produce a bicarbonate rich fluid; this may reveal a pancreatic duct stricture which may not otherwise have been evident and is therefore more accurate than standard MRCP/ERCP for detecting small-duct disease.

 Analgesia is the mainstay of the initial management of chronic pancreatitis, with simple analgesia plus an opioid usually being sufficient.
 In those with long-term pain, strong opioid analgesia is ideally best avoided as it is often insufficient and may lead to long-term dependence; instead, tricyclic antidepressants (TCAs) may be useful.